HiyaPedro/projeto-landing-page/README.md

 # 4Foods Landing Page
 (My first programming project!)

 A landing page designed to attract clients interesed in registering their details inorder to access an online shopping site.
 4Foods assembles the clients order and delivers to their door.
+This isn´t the supermarket site.
+It´s just a "first-contact" page.

 ## Programming principles utilised
 * HTML